JMorris1575/breadandbutter/docs/_build/html/_sources/preliminaries.txt

 	> pip install Django

 which downloaded and installed Django 1.9.5.
-It can be seen in C:\Users\Jim\Envs\bnb\Lib\site-packages
+It can be seen in `C:/Users/Jim/Envs/bnb/Lib/site-packages`

 Designinging the Project Structure
 ----------------------------------